stjude-rust-labs/sprocket/crates/.github/pull_request_template.md

       `wdl-grammar/src/v1/lint.rs`.
 - [ ] You have added a test that covers every possible setting for the rule within the file where the rule is implemented.
+- [ ] You have run `wdl-gauntlet --save-config` to ensure that all of the rules added/removed are now reflected in the baseline configuration file (`Gauntlet.toml`).

 END SECTION -->